In Politics, No One Can Call You Out Like Your Family

 > John Kasich: 34.8%https://t.co/CLkIOda8aN https://t.co/hTldDq1ZD6

-A member of the conservative Federalist Society, Conway was in the running for a top Justice Department post in the early months of the Trump administration, but withdrew his name from consideration last summer.
+A member of the conservative Federalist Society, Conway was in the running for a top Justice Department post in the early months of the Trump administration, but he withdrew his name from consideration last summer.

-When asked by Politico to explain his tweets, George Conway declined, saying only "If I wanted to say anything publicly, I would just say it."
+When asked by Politico to explain his tweets, George Conway declined, saying only that "If I wanted to say anything publicly, I would just say it."

 (For her part, Kellyanne Conway sparred with CNN's Dana Bash when asked about her husband's tweets, asserting Bash wouldn't have posed the question if she were talking to a husband about his wife.)